pspracha/DietPiPeppyMeter/Readme.txt

 2. Configure alsa.conf
 Modify from asound.conf to match your soundcard.
-Use aplay -l  to seee card and device id
+Use aplay -l  to see card and device id

 3. Test peppyalsa after config around.conf